nsnl-coder/express-common-middlewares/README.md

 - `requireLogin`: check if user is login
 - `requireRole`: check if user is admin
 - `checkIdExistene`: check if an objectid exists in a mongodb collection
+- `checkOwnership`: check if a document is created by currently logged in user
 - `globalErrorHandler`: express global error handler
 - `routeNotFound`: simple prewritten function to handle route not found error